kairosity/mp2-tunnel-focus/testing.md

-# **Tunnel Focus Testing**
+# **Tunnel Focus Application Testing**

 # User Story Testing

-//go through each user
+//go through each user story and compare goals to final outcomes.

 # Manual Testing

 Continuous manual testing of all functions happened during development.
 Any time functionality was added or changed, I went through the entire application and tried to break it by doing all possible actions out of the normal logical flow of the application.
-This is how the majority of the bugs and issues were discovered.
+This is how the majority of the bugs and issues were discovered in CSS, JavaScript & HTML.

+# Automated Unit Testing with Jasmine

+Unit testing with Jasmine for this project was nothing short of exasperating.
+As the project is Object Oriented, I found writing simple functional unit tests nearly impossible.
+I tried setting up an empty SpecRunner.html file as instructed in the Jasmine docs, but I could not get the tests to read the necessary html in order for them to run successfully.
+I then used Jasmine-jQuery to attempt to avail of fixtures, and while the fixtures did seem to render, the tests would only function if run against my complete page.
+Finally the only way I was able to avail of unit testing was to duplicate my rough draft html in SpecRunner.html and then to run appSpec.js against that.
+My reasoning being that I can run the unit tests in SpecRunner.html and still have a clean index.html to view and undertake the manual testing.
+This is undoubtedly not the correct way of doing things, but it was the only way I could find to integrate the testing into my project.
+Ultimately though the bulk of all testing for this application was centered on thorough manual testing.

 # Browser Testing

-The application was tested on all major browsers with the exception of Internet Explorer, as its usage is so low and it is being retired early next year.
+The application was tested on all major browsers with the exception of Internet Explorer, as its usage is so low and it is due to be completely retired early next year.

 # Application Logic / Structure

 This task manager application is based on the principles of Object-Oriented Programming.
 Its logic is structured around 3 objects that interact: a Task object, a List object and a Timer object.
 In its incipient stages I had sketched out functionality based on a series of functions and event listeners and I saw how quickly that structure becomes unwieldly.
 The classes I have used compartmentalize the code and make it far easier to manage.
 I've noticed particularly how useful objects are for maintaining a clean global scope, with almost no variables.

-# JavaScript
+# JavaScript Testing

-## Unit Testing with Jasmine
-Unit testing with Jasmine for this project was nothing short of exasperating.
-As the project is Object Oriented, I found writing simple functional unit tests nearly impossible.
-I tried setting up an empty SpecRunner.html file as instructed in the Jasmine docs, but I could not get the tests to read the necessary html in order for them to run successfully.
-I then used Jasmine-jQuery to attempt to avail of fixtures, and while the fixtures did seem to render, the tests would only function if run against my complete page.
-Finally the only way I was able to avail of unit testing was to duplicate my rough draft html in SpecRunner.html and then to run appSpec.js against that.
-My reasoning being that I can run the unit tests in SpecRunner.html and still have a clean index.html to view and undertake the manual testing.
-This is undoubtedly not the correct way of doing things, but it was the only way I could find to integrate the testing into my project.
+This section will detail each of the class objects that this application is comprised of.
+It will look at each individual method/function, I will summarise their purpose and how they work, and any issues that arose during testing will be outlined.

 ## **Timer Class**

+### *Properties*:
+- seconds (integer)
+- minutes (integer)
+- hours (integer)

+### *Methods*:
+- initialiseTimer()
+- timers()

+### *Helper Functions*:
+- removeTimerFromDom()
+- createTimerTitle()
+- formatTime()
+- resetCountdownHtml()
+- scrollElementIntoView()

+### *Timing Functions*:
+- countUp()
+- stopWatchPlay()
+- countDown15Play()
+- countDown25Play()
+- countdown15TimeToAdd(hours, minutes, seconds)
+- countdown25TimeToAdd(hours, minutes, seconds)
+- stopwatchTimeToAdd(hours, minutes, seconds)

+### *Structural Functions*:
+- stopWatchClickStart()
+- countdownClickStartHelper(countdownType, countdownNumber)
+- countDown15ClickStart()
+- countDown25ClickStart()
+- playOnClick()
+- pauseOnClick(intervalToPause)
+- resetTime(intervalToReset)
+- resetTimes()
+- countdownEnded()
+- closeTimer()
+- saveTimeButton()
+- saveTimeToTask(id, seconds)
+- alarmToggle()
+- manualTaskTimeEdit()
+- convertSecondsToTime(seconds)
+- addOverlay()
+- removeOverlay()
+- makeElementsNotKeyboardTabbable()
+- makeElementsKeyboardTabbableAgain()

 ## Timer.initialiseTimer():
 This method is called on page load and all it does is ensure that we don't see "::" (as below) when the timer is called up for the first time.
 Instead it formats a nice row of 0s: 00:00:00